idoiama/AllWomenProject_/README.md

  4. In the terminal type: `conda install pip`
  5. Change the working directory to the directory in which you have the project itself: `cd path_file`
  6. Install the requirements
-         - Windows users: `pip install -r requirementsAW_Windows.txt`
+         - Windows users: `pip install -r requirementsAW_Win.txt`
          - Mac users: `pip install -r requirementsAW_iOS.txt`
  7. Execute the code: `python source.py`